RealOrangeOne/theorangeone.net/content/posts/how-to-store-passwords.md

 ## Hashing

-A hash is a way of converting 1 value into another in such a way it's impossible to reverse.
+A hash is a way of converting one value into another in such a way it's impossible to reverse.

 Imagine a smoothie maker.
 You put fruit in, it mixes it up, and you get a smoothie out of it.
 Now no matter what you do, there's no machine which could take a smoothie, and give you the fruit back whole.
 Now yes given a smoothie you could probably tell me which kinds of fruits are in there, but what about which *specific* fruits?
 Given a strawberry smoothie, and a picture of a million strawberries, could you tell me which strawberries were in there?

-An interesting characteristic of passwords is that that 2 slightly similar inputs can give completely different answers.
+An interesting characteristic of passwords is that that two slightly similar inputs can give completely different answers.

 There are many different hashing algorithms, although the most common are the SHA family, specifically SHA265 and SHA512.
 SHA1 and MD5 are whilst better than nothing, considered insecure.
 Base64 is not a hash!